Flow-Launcher/flow-launcher.github.io/README.md

-# FlowLauncher Website
+# Flow Launcher Website

-Home of FlowLauncher!
+Home of Flow Launcher!

-The FlowLauncher website is written with the wonderfull quasar framework.
+The Flow Launcher website is written with the wonderfull quasar framework.
 (Based on `vue.js`)

 ## Setup Development Environment